Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Results

 \section{Results}

 The downsampled surface segmentation (triangular) and volumetric (tetrahedral) FE mesh parameters for each model are presented in Table \ref{table:nodes_tetras}.
-The computing times (measured in seconds) for each case have been included in Table \ref{table:cpu_gpu_sphere} and \ref{table:cpu_gpu_head}.
-The finest overall FE mesh was obtained with 1.3 mm initial lattice resolution which resulted in 5.0 M (million) nodes and 27 M tetrahedrons for the sphere, and 7.5 M nodes and 40 M tetrahedrons for the realistic head model.
+The computing times (measured in seconds) for each case have been included in Tables \ref{table:cpu_gpu_sphere} and \ref{table:cpu_gpu_head}.
+We obtained the finest FE mesh with a 1.3 mm initial lattice resolution.
+This mesh resulted in 5.0 M (million) nodes and 27 M tetrahedrons for the sphere, and 7.5 M nodes and 40 M tetrahedrons for the realistic head model.

-The results suggest that the recursive re-labeling method applied in adaptive mesh generation allows faster meshing with respect to the mesh size as compared to the regular approach.
-Overall, a major computing effort is spent on labeling, which can be accelerated when performed in GPU.
-This is clearly shown by the computing times obtained; GPU labeling took, in many cases less than $1/10$ the time consumed by CPU.
-The effect of the labeling was the most significant in the case of regular mesh, where the recursive surface extraction (Section \ref{sec:labeling}) was not applied.
+The results suggest that the recursive re-labeling method applied in adaptive mesh generation allows faster meshing for the mesh size as compared to the regular approach.
+Most computing effort is spent on labeling, which can be accelerated using GPU parallelization; GPU labeling took, in most cases, less than $1/10$ of the time consumed by the CPU.
+The labeling effect was most influential in the case of regular mesh, where the recursive surface extraction (Section \ref{sec:labeling}) was not applied.
 In adaptive meshing, the GPU accelerated total meshing time was close to 1/3--1/2 compared to the case of no acceleration.
-The post-processing phase, i.e., smoothing, inflation and optimization, took roughly 30-40 \% of the total required time by the GPU accelerated meshing, being the larger the mesh, the less significant one.
+The post-processing phase (smoothing, inflation, and optimization) took roughly 30-40 \% of the total required time by the GPU accelerated meshing.

 The distance between the given and the reconstructed grey matter boundary is shown in Figures (\ref{fig:sphere_hist}) and (\ref{fig:sphere_hist}).
-In the spherical case, the median of this distance is close to one fourth of the initial mesh resolution, i.e., one half of the refined mesh size in the vicinity of the boundary.
-For the realistic case, the errors were slightly larger and more disperse, the median and spread (inter-quartile range between the 25 and 75 \% quantiles) being smaller than the refined mesh size.
-The regular mesh can be observed to have a comparably large spread following from the absence of the smoothing and inflation steps.
+In the spherical case, the median of this distance is close to one-fourth of the initial mesh resolution, i.e., one-half of the refined mesh size in the vicinity of the boundary.
+For the realistic case, the errors were slightly larger and more dispersed, the median and spread (inter-quartile range between the 25 and 75 \% quantiles) being smaller than the refined mesh size.
+The regular mesh has a comparably large spread following the absence of the smoothing and inflation steps.